 People are just as happy as they make up their minds to be.

 Gratitude.
-When we put our mindset into a place of thankfulness, it shifts our perspective.
-Not because we pretend that certain struggles aren’t there, or because we deny or ignore them, but because we are able to give balance to the negative with recognition of the positive.
+When we shift our mindset into a place of thankfulness, our perspective shifts.
+This is not because we pretend that certain struggles don’t exist, or because we deny or ignore them, but because we are able to balance the negative with recognition of the positive.

-With the right lens, we can see the many blessings and good growth that surfaces amidst trouble.
-We’ve all heard about rose colored glasses.
+With the right lens, we can see the many blessings and good growth that surfaces from trouble.
+We’ve all heard about rose-colored glasses.
 Where do they come from?
-Learned?
-Grace?
-I’m not positive; I think both.
-I know from experience awareness and practice help cultivate a better life.
+Are they learned?
+Is it grace?
+I’m not sure, but I think both.
+I can say from experience that awareness and practice help cultivate a better life.
 The grass is greenest where we water it, a therapist friend reminds me.

-Twenty years ago a friend had a year she describes as her “annus horribilis.”
-(This means “Horrible year” in Latin, a term the Queen of England used to describe a year filled with challenge in the royal family.)
-In a year, my friend lost both her young parents, her beloved mother-in-law died, and she went through a divorce.
-She later told me that each day she would make a point of finding three things to be grateful for, and that had helped her get through.
-She still practices gratitude today, each day, while walking or having coffee.
-My friend says she doesn’t meditate.
-Meanwhile, that’s exactly what she is doing.
+Twenty years ago, a friend endured a year she describes as her “annus horribilis.” (“Horrible year” in Latin, the Queen of England once used this term to describe a challenging time for the royal family.)
+In this annus horribilis, my friend lost both her young parents, her beloved mother-in-law died, and she finalized a divorce.
+She later shared her saving grace with me: each day, she intentionally found three things for which to be grateful.
+She still practices gratitude today and everyday while walking or having her coffee.
+My friend says she doesn’t meditate, but that’s exactly what she is doing.

-- Get a pen and paper and write for 15 minutes.
+- Find a pen and paper and write for 15 minutes.
 Identify one problem or frustration in your life.
-The first few sentences can describe the challenge, then write about all the wonderful blessings beneath that.
+Describe the challenge in the first few sentences.
+Then, identify and write about the wonderful blessings beneath that.

 - Make a list of 25 things you are grateful for, big and small.
 Friends, kind gestures, chirping birds, spring light.
 Complete a whole page.
 Or two.
-Then go back and say thank you for each one.
+Then go back and give thanks, silently or aloud, for each one.
 Notice how this makes you feel.

-Please feel free to share your “results” in comments.
-What you practiced today will have a positive ripple effect.
+Please share your “results” in comments.
+Your practice today will have a positive ripple effect.